gearglow/ReptiliaWithATwist/The List.md

 After activating the portkey at Gringotts, the three of them appeared in an unpaved lane across from a fenced plot of land.
-A branch of the lane led into the property, with an arched gate proclaiming 'The Kiln.'
+A branch of the lane led into the property, with an arched gate proclaiming this place to be 'The Kiln.'
 In the distance, they could see a building of some sort.

 Elysia immediately shifted back to girl-shape, and Robbie back to elf-shape.
 "Ah, much better," they both said, then looked at each other and burst out laughing.